Eitz/perl-exercises/README.md

 # Instructions

-To run the tests, some dependencies are necessary.
+To run the tests some dependencies are necessary.
 This project uses `cpanm` and `local::lib` so that it does not pollute your env with the dependencies it uses (it installs them in the project directory).

 To install the dependencies and run the tests: